Tennis Betting Online

 While it can be much harder to predict the winner of an entire tournament, the odds are much better than they are for individual matches.
 For non-Grand Slam events, most online betting sites start offering these bets a few days before a tournament begins.
 Depending on the site, some will continue them during the tournament, sometimes up until the semi-finals.
 Some cut them off in earlier rounds, but every bookmaker is different.

 For the Grand Slam events, many sports betting sites offer these bets, called futures bets, months in advance.
-The further out you place a bet like this, the greater the odds tend to be.
-However, it’s very difficult to predict who will wins these tournaments until it’s very close and we can see how everyone is playing at that time.
+The further you place a bet like this, the greater the odds tend to be.
+However, it’s very difficult to predict who will win these tournaments until it’s very close and we can see how everyone is playing at that time.
 We recommend making these bets no more than 2 weeks before a tournament.

 At most sports betting sites, if the player you’ve bet on doesn’t enter the draw, your bets will be refunded.
 If you’ve placed at a site that will not return your bet, withdraw your money, close your account, and never bet there again.